inurinizzati/HACKHATON_G31/README.md

 Scoring and Winning:

-Each correct guess adds one point to the player's score.
+Each correct guess adds different point to the player's score.
 The game continues with players taking turns guessing until all five hidden items have been found.
 Once all the items are discovered, the game ends, and the player with the highest score wins.
-In the event of a tie, the game can be extended with additional rounds until there is a clear winner.

 *Additional Features:*